Which entrance to Machu Picchu should I not choose?

 Although the Machu Picchu Classic Photo ticket is the ticket that fewer visitors prefer on their trip to Machu Picchu, it is sometimes the ticket of choice for tourists.

-• Last minute trip to Machu Picchu – Most visitors who choose the Machu Picchu Classic Photo ticket do so because they found no other option.
+- Last minute trip to Machu Picchu – Most visitors who choose the Machu Picchu Classic Photo ticket do so because they found no other option.
 Many did not buy their tickets on time and wait for the last days or weeks to get their ticket.
-In those cases, the only ticket that has availability is precisely the ‘Machu Picchu Classic Photo’ ticket.
+In those cases, the only ticket that has availability is precisely the ‘Machu Picchu Classic Photo or Upper Terrace (Route 1B)’ ticket.

-• Complement the visit to Machu Picchu with another ticket – Sometimes visitors decide to choose the ‘Machu Picchu Classic Photo’ ticket to complement their route with another ticket.
+- Complement the visit to Machu Picchu with another ticket – Sometimes visitors decide to choose the ‘Machu Picchu Classic Photo or Upper Terrace (Route 1B)’ ticket to complement their route with another ticket.
 Generally they do it to complement the routes to the Huayna Picchu, Huchuy Picchu or the Great Cavern.
-These routes do not include the classic photo of Machu Picchu that the ‘Machu Picchu Classic Photo’ ticket offers.
+These routes do not include the classic photo of Machu Picchu that the ‘Machu Picchu Classic Photo or Upper Terrace (Route 1B)’ ticket offers.

-The Machu Picchu Classic Photo ticket is the ticket that the fewest visitors choose when visiting Machu Picchu.
+The Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket is the ticket that the fewest visitors choose when visiting Machu Picchu.

-The Classic Machu Picchu ticket and the Machu Picchu Classic lower terrace ticket is the one that most visitors choose when visiting Machu Picchu.
+The Machu Picchu Classic or Classic Designed ticket (Route 2A) and the Machu Picchu Classic Lower Terrace ticket (Route 2B) are the most popular options for visiting Machu Picchu.

-• 3) How much does the Machu Picchu Classic Photo ticket cost?
+3) How much does the Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket cost?

 This ticket costs 152 Peruvian soles for foreign adults and 64 Peruvian soles for adults from the Andean Community of Nations: Peru, Colombia, Ecuador and Bolivia.

-• 4) What circuit does the Machu Picchu Classic Photo ticket include?
+4) What circuit does the Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket include?

 This ticket offers circuit 1 in the archaeological site of Machu Picchu.

-• 5) What discounts does the Machu Picchu Classic Photo ticket offer?
+5) What discounts does the Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket offer?

 The ticket offers discounts for visitors under 18 years old, for university students under 25 years old (undergraduate students), as well as citizens of the Andean Community of Nations: Peru, Colombia, Ecuador or Bolivia.

-• 6) What are the entrance hours for the Machu Picchu Classic Photo ticket?
+6) What are the entrance hours for the Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket?

 The visiting hours for this type of ticket are: Entrance hours: Group 1 (from 6 to 7 am) Group 2 (from 7 to 8 am) Group 3 (from 8 to 9 am).
 Group 4 (from 9 to 10 am) Group 5 (from 10 to 11 am) Group 6 (from 11 to 12 pm).
 Group 7 (from 12 noon to 1 pm) Group 8 (from 1 to 2 pm) Group 9 (from 2 to 3 pm) Group 10 (from 3 to 4 pm).

-• 7) How long can I stay in Machu Picchu with the Machu Picchu Classic Photo ticket?
+7) How long can I stay in Machu Picchu with the Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket?

 This ticket allows a maximum visit of 2 hours in Machu Picchu.
 Usually circuit 1 is completed in 1 hour or so.

-• 8) What Inca constructions can I see with the Machu Picchu Classic Photo ticket?
+8) What Inca constructions can I see with the Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket?

 This ticket only includes the visit to the Casa del Vigilante, the famous Casa del Guardián where the classic postcard photo is taken.

-• 9) How can I buy the Machu Picchu Classic Photo ticket?
+9) How can I buy the Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket?

-You can buy the ticket online from the official website of the Ministry of Culture of Peru or through the website of an authorized tourist agency.
+You can purchase your ticket online from the official website of the Peruvian Ministry of Culture or through our authorized travel agency.

-• 10) Can I buy my Machu Picchu Classic Photo ticket in Cusco?
+10) Can I buy my Machu Picchu Classic Photo or Upper Terrace (Route 1B) ticket in Cusco?

 Yes, the ticket can be purchased at the authorized offices in Cusco or Aguas Calientes.
 However, due to limited availability it is recommended to do it online.